cancerberoSgx/typescript-in-the-browser/typescript-compiler-in-the-browser/README.md

 # TODO:
- * add a Execute button
+ * add a Execute button - WIP
+ * shareable url for user's coe
  * make a new implementation of CompilerHost and LanguageServiceHost based on ts-simple-ast - just create a tsa program and use the compilerNodes 1
  * development - sourcemaps
  * try webpack ?